 I also learned early on not to throw out a batch of cookies if they didn’t turn out the way I wanted them to.
 First, my parents would have killed me–they both grew up very poor in Taiwan and were very against wasting food of any kind–and second, my cousins came over one time after I had baked a batch of cookies that I thought were subpar, and they ate them up and liked them.
 That’s when I realized that what’s not up to snuff for me could be something that someone else really likes or values.

 Realizing that I’m perfectionistic about things I care about, and not perfectionistic about things I don’t care about, was a huge relief when I was in my 20’s.
-I thought, oh thank God, this means I won’t become OCD (obsessive compulsive disorder).
+I thought, oh thank God, this means I won’t end up with OCD (obsessive compulsive disorder).
 Now, I know that this is not true–OCD is an anxiety disorder that involves thoughts, images, or behaviors that occur over and over again and feel out of one’s control, and are caused by various factors that may or not have anything to do with perfectionism–but at the time, it made me feel better.

 Because here’s the rub.